SAP/openui5-docs/docs/Step_4_Filtering,_Sorting,_and_Counting_426ff31.md

 The **`onSearch`** event handler filters the table for people whose last name contains any string value entered in the *Search* field.
 We define a `sap.ui.model.Filter` and apply it to the binding of the `Table` using the `filter` method.
 The binding will then automatically retrieve filtered data from the OData V4 service and update the `Table`.

+When the request is triggered, only entities that match the given filter criteria are requested from the OData V4 service.

 > ### Note:
 > Filters of OData services are case-sensitive.
 If you prefer a non case-sensitive search, implement it in the controller logic.